drand/website/docs/operate/drand-cli.md

 # Drand Command Line Tools

-Drand's main functionality is provided by the `drand` program, which allows you to run a Drand server and control its operation.
-You can also use `drand` as a client to fetch randomness from a Drand network.
+Drand's main functionality is provided by the `drand` program, which allows you to run a drand server and control its operation.
+You can also use `drand` as a client to fetch randomness from a drand network.

-See the [Supplemental Tools](#supplemental-tools) for some other helpful tools for scaling Drand, as well as a standalone client for consuming randomness.
+See the [Supplemental Tools](#supplemental-tools) for some other helpful tools for scaling drand, as well as a standalone client for consuming randomness.

 ## Installing `drand`